OwenTruong/civitdl/doc/alias.md

 <br/>

 ## What Are Aliases?
-- Aliases in `civitdl` are a way to subsitute keywords with some paths for rootdir,  or last argument a user provides to `civitdl`.
+- Aliases in `civitdl` are a way to subsitute keywords with some paths for rootdir (last argument a user provides to `civitdl`).
   - `civitdl source1 source2 ... sourceN rootdir-path`
-- This was made to be more convenient for users who do not wish to write out a long path to the root directory at where they would like to download their models.
+- This was made to be more convenient for users who do not wish to remember or write out a long path to the root directory at where they would like to download their models.

 <br/>